butaixianran/DazToBlender/README.md

 * **Import animation**
 * **Handle tiled material**
 * It fixed an important bug so **you can import pose file correctly**.
+* Import a pose file by picking its tip image.
 * **Handle High Heel**.
 I believe every Daz user need this.
 * Merge eyelashes into body mesh, so you can export morphs from blender to other 3D tools.
 * Convert Bump to Normal Map when importing, so you can export your character to game engine.